SamuelSchlesinger/Lispish/README.md

-Lispish language
+Lispish language...
+Here are the facts.

+0. There is no specification

-Programs consist of a series of top level definitions.
+1. Programs consist of a series of top level definitions

-The main definition is the one which will be evaluated when the program is run.

-There's a funky hack that will automatically curry things for you.
-Dunno if this is a good call or what.
+2. There's a funky hack that will automatically curry things for you

+3. You can include other files via "include = (...)"

+4. Numbers are encoded as Church numerals

+5. It is bound to be incredibly slow on trivial programs.

+6. I'm having a lot of fun playing with this.

+If you want an example you can look in the Prelude.